IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-navigation.md

 </igc-data-chart>
 ```

-## Data Chart Navigation with Mouse and Keyboard
+## Chart Navigation with Mouse and Keyboard

 Navigation in the $PlatformShort$ data chart component can happen with either the mouse or the keyboard once enabled.
 The following operations can be invoked using the following mouse or keyboard operations by default: